Summary

 ## Tools Used

-Manual Code Review: Identified the infinite approval in initialize()
+Manual Code Review: Identified the infinite approval in initialize().

-Slither: Flagged approve
+Slither: Flagged approve with type(uint256).max as high-risk.

-Ethereum Execution Traces: Simulated a scenario where MarketMakingEngine
+Ethereum Execution Traces: Simulated a scenario where MarketMakingEngine calls transferFrom to drain assets.

 ## Recommendations